chrsbats/recollex/docs/recollect_api.md

-# Recollex API (black-box usage)
+# Recollex API (black-box)

-This guide covers the public surface you need to build and query an index.
-It intentionally avoids internals and tuning.

-If you haven’t installed the package or reviewed the quickstart, see the README.

 What you can do
-- Create or open an index directory.
+- Create/open an index directory.
 - Add documents (single or batch) with tags and a timestamp.
-- Search by text (ranked by score).
+- Search by text (ranked by score) or by recency.
-- Get most recent documents (optionally scoped by tags).
-- Exclude specific doc_ids from results.
+- Scope queries with tags; exclude specific doc_ids.
 - Remove documents.

 Import